antoniom/hcr-ad-clicker/README.md

 ## Prerequisites
  - Your device should remain active for at least 1 minute before sleeping.
  - Your device should be placed in landscape mode.
-Preferable your earphone sould be on the left.
+Preferably your earphone should be on the left.
- - The tap/swipe coordinates differ from device to device due to the variety of the screens.
+ - The tap/swipe coordinates differ from device to device due to screen variety.
 For that reason you should override the `config.var` supplied with the actual coordinates that apply for your device.
 To help you detect the right coordinates it is recommended to check the "Pointer location" option on Developer settings.